ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 name pet rock rocksanne

-decide to put “self-employed” x on my resume to explain the gap
+decide to put “self-employed” x on my resume to explain the gap just before the phone dies

 fall in love with pet rock